 There are other situations when an EPC is also needed, for example when a building is under construction or when there are more or fewer parts used for separate occupation.

 From the 1st April 2018, new ‘Minimum Energy Efficient Standards’ (MEES) will take effect.
-These changes will make it unlawful to rent or lease a commercial property with an Energy Performance Certificate (EPC) rating below an E.
+These changes will make it unlawful to rent or lease a commercial property with an Energy Performance Certificate (EPC) rating below an E. This will expand to include existing tenants and leases from 1 April 2023.

 The EPC also includes a Recommendation Report.
 The Recommendations Report, if implemented can save money by reducing energy consumption.